Theme Setup

 Basic Setup for a new Jekyll site

-1. Install Bundler gem install bundler and then install Jekyll and all dependencies bundle install.
+gem install bundlerand then install Jekyll and all dependenciesbundle install. - Fork the Silent Mistakes repo.

-3. Clone the repo you just forked and rename it.
+- Clone the repo you just forked and rename it.

-5. Check out the sample posts in _posts to see examples for pulling in large feature images, assigning categories and tags, and other YAML data.
+_poststo see examples for pulling in large feature images, assigning categories and tags, and other YAML data. - Read the documentation below for further customization pointers and documentation.

 Pro-tip: Delete the gh-pages branch after cloning and start fresh by branching off master.